-First: Briefly describe the specific SITUATION
+First: Briefly describe the specific SITUATION you were in.

 Second: Describe the TASK you needed to accomplish.
 Give only enough detail for the recruiter to appreciate your contribution.

 Third: Describe the ACTION(s) you took.
 Keep the focus on what you did rather than the efforts of the team, even for a group project.